surlykke/refude/README.md

 Refude is a desktop environment - or will be, sometime in the future - sorta.
 The idea is to create applications that offer functionality which is useful in a desktop environment.
-Examples of such functionality could be: Application menu, application starter, battery monitor, desktop notifications...
+Examples of such functionality could be: Application menu, application starter, battery monitor, desktop notifications etc.

 The idea of Refude is *not* to create a classical desktop: There wont be a desktop with widgets or a panel.
 Focus is on functionality that can be used in different desktop setups.

 For example you might want to use Refude applications if you run a lightweight setup with just a window manager (like Fluxbox, Openbox or something like that).

 Right now I work on an an application to set default applications.

-It works with mimetypes and desktopfiles as defined by freedesktop.org (see [desktop entry specification](https://specifications.freedesktop.org/desktop-entry-spec/latest/index.html) and [mimetype associations](https://specifications.freedesktop.org/mime-apps-spec/latest/) and references therein).
+It works with mimetypes and desktopfiles as defined by freedesktop.org (FDO) (see [desktop entry specification](https://specifications.freedesktop.org/desktop-entry-spec/latest/index.html) and [mimetype associations](https://specifications.freedesktop.org/mime-apps-spec/latest/) and references therein).

 The application will show a list of known mimetypes, and allow you to set a default application for each mimetype, choosing from the applications you have installed on your system.

+I plan to add implementations of xdg-open and xdg-mime that (unlike the implementations from FDO !) adhere to these standards.
+With that in place, you can open a document from your file manager or browser or some other program, and provided that program uses xdg-open to open the document, it should open in the application you chose.

 ## How is it implemented?